electron/electron/docs/api/web-frame.md

 * `details` Object
   * `worldId` Integer - The ID of the world JavaScript is running in, `0` is the default world, `999` is the world used by Electrons `contextIsolation` feature.
 Chrome extensions reserve the range of IDs in `[1 << 20, 1 << 29)`.

-Emitted when a new script context to run JavaScript in is created in the frame.
+Emitted when a new script context is created in the frame to run JavaScript.

 ## Methods